uhasker/getting-things-done-in-next-js/src/chapter7/02-react-state.md

 ## React State

 <div style="text-align: right"> <i> Why was the useState hook feeling nostalgic? <br>
-Because every time it was called, it brought back memories! <br> - From "1000 programming dad-jokes" </i> </div>
+Because every time it was called, it brought back memories! <br> — From "1000 programming dad-jokes" </i> </div>

 ### Why State?

-In the previous section we learned how to render components.
+In the previous section we've learned how to render components.

-However, these components are completely "static" right now.
+However, these components were completely "static".
-But in reality, you often need to have "dynamic" components that change based on some action.
+But, in reality, you often need to have "dynamic" components that can change based on some action.

 For example, clicking a button might update a counter and typing into a form might update the input field.
-This means that components need to be able to "remember" things (like the current counter or the current input field value).
+This means that components need to be able to "remember" things (like the current count or the current input field value).

-To "remember" something, you can use state, which serves as a sort of memory for your component.
+To "remember" something, you can use **state**, which serves as a sort of memory for your component.

 ### A Simple Example